dadoonet/spring-elasticsearch/README.md

 ### Getting a transport client bean (deprecated)

 From 5.0, the Transport Client implementation is deprecated.
+It is now marked as `optional` so you need to explicitly add it to your project as described in [Maven dependency chapter](#maven-dependency).

 #### Define a client Transport bean